 Based on the developed pedagogy and resource materials, the project partners has formulated a report with recommendations based on the project experiences and results.
 Read more about the recommendations here.

 Transnational experimenting development of a European Pedagogy:

 The methodology used in the project for the testing and development of the outputs draws on an ethnographic approach which is qualitative and centered around participatory, iterative action-based research.
-The partners will, taking account of the local context, each design and pilot appropriate methods together with preschool educators and children.
-Following the overall participatory design approach of the project, the output development will be implemented as contextual inquiry (Beyer & Holtzblatt, 1998).
-Researchers will take into account children’s and teacher’s every day preschool activity and needs by observing, interviewing and analyzing at the very beginning of the project.
+The partners has, taking account of the local context, each design and pilot appropriate methods together with preschool educators and children.
+Following the overall participatory design approach of the project, the output development has been implemented as contextual inquiry (Beyer & Holtzblatt, 1998).
+Researchers has taken into account children’s and teacher’s every day preschool activity and needs by observing, interviewing and analyzing at the very beginning of the project.
 Using existing technologies, the toolkit developed by DIMEB, and involving local stakeholders, the partners engage the local communities of learners in active experimentation to encourage and promote development of inclusion and entrepreneurial mindsets and competences both of the adults and the children.
-Each national setting will exchange and test methods as a basis for a shared pedagogy, with synergies between the project outputs and the local contexts.
-These pedagogical methods and tools will both be shared and discussed through a joint online platform (E-Twinning) and at workshops where all the partners are present.
-In this way customization of learning designs and outputs can be developed and adjusted in collaboration to adapt them for suitability in different contexts and cultures.
-Also, this will provide a real opportunity to map and articulate teaching of entrepreneurial mindsets and competences in practice.
+Each national setting has exchanged and tested methods as a basis for a shared pedagogy, with synergies between the project outputs and the local contexts.
+These pedagogical methods and tools has been shared and discussed through a joint online platform (E-Twinning) and at workshops where all the partners were present.
+In this way customization of learning designs and outputs has been developed and adjusted in collaboration to adapt them for suitability in different contexts and cultures.
+Also, this has provided a real opportunity to map and articulate teaching of entrepreneurial mindsets and competences in practice.